arthur535/code_style_checker/README.md

 Description of STD.HPP

 There is only one function in std.hpp - using_std.
 It return true if user used "using namespace std" in code. using_std function has 3 strings - 3 words of user code. Аfter each iteration the strings go forward in onwe word.
 If their combination is "using namespace std;", it returns true.

 Description of TYPE_CHECK.HPP

 Function type_check takes two std::string arguments, and, if first argument is in "type" or "complex_types" vectors, returns true;
 It also adds new types to vector "type" or "complex_types".

 Description of SNAKE.HPP

 snake_case function exists to check if your variables and function names are written in snake_case.
 If in variables or function names are capital letters, function will return false.

 Description of FUNCTIONS.HPP

 1)struct_name_with_capital
 2)class_name_with_capital
 3)union_name_with_capital
-These three functions check if names of classes, structs and unions starts with a capital letter 4)std_check--if user don't have "using namespace std" in code and there are keywords or functions, which belong to std namespace, function will return false.
+These three functions check if names of classes, structs and unions starts with a capital letter 4)std_check -- if user don't have "using namespace std" in code and there are keywords or functions, which belong to std namespace, function will return false.
+5)one_letter -- if variables or function names have only one letter, then it is false.
-5)one_letter--if variables or function names ha directives--if there are few spaces after directives type_after_type--if you wrote one type after second fill_identifiers--fill identifiers in vector check_identifiers_first_symbol--if everything is ok with identifiers before_type
+6)directives -- if there are few spaces after directives 7)type_after_type -- if you wrote one type after second 8)fill_identifiers -- fill variable and function names in vector "identifiers" 9)check_identifiers_first_symbol -- if everything is ok with identifiers first symbol 10)before_type -- before type can be only storage class and CV qualifiers keywords.

 <hr>